 10 Best Magic Kingdom Counter Service Restaurants

 This post ranks the 10 best & worst quick service restaurants in the Magic Kingdom at Walt Disney World.
 Despite the park’s poor reputation for counter service dining, there are some good options, especially for families with kids who are picky eaters.
-(Updated June 11, 2022.)
+(Updated October 27, 2023.)

 In other words, you really have to work for it if you want to do two good counter service meals at Magic Kingdom.
 There’s one excellent eatery that’ll work for almost everyone, but the other quick-service restaurants all have pitfalls.
 Whether it be that they have large menus of mediocre food, small menus of good choices, or are loud and chaotic–most of the choices leave something to be desired.

-To make matters worse, almost every Magic Kingdom restaurant has had its menu scaled back in the last two years and the previous #1 pick is no longer a counter service restaurant at all…
+To make matters worse, almost every Magic Kingdom restaurant has had its menu scaled back in the last few years and the previous #1 pick is no longer a counter service restaurant at all…

 N/A. Be Our Guest Restaurant – New Fantasyland – Once the unequivocal #1 counter service restaurant in Magic Kingdom, Be Our Guest Restaurant now serves an all-day menu (see our Be Our Guest Prix Fixe Lunch/Dinner Review).
 This means it’s only table service, with the same appetizer, entree, and dessert options all day long.
-It has been this way since Magic Kingdom reopened, and remains the case nearly two years later.
+It has been this way since Magic Kingdom reopened, and remains the case a few years later.

 At this point, we’re not optimistic that Be Our Guest Restaurant will revert to a counter service lunch anytime soon.
 That’s really unfortunate, as most of the alternatives leave something to be desired.
 Even the “good” entries on this list don’t offer something for everyone, so good luck on getting your family to agree on 2 meal locations in Magic Kingdom!